MAIF/shapash/README.md

 pip install shapash
 ```

-## Getting Start: 3 minutes to shapash
+## Getting Started: 3 minutes to shapash

 The 3 steps to display results: